CS171/Homework_instructions/week-02/lab/Lab.md

 # Week 2 - Lab

 Welcome to the first lab of CS171!

 ***First step:***
 Please go to Canvas and fill in the pre-reading quiz.
-The quiz is live until Tuesday, September 8, 11:59am, but you have to submit it before your lab section time.
+In the future, labs will be due before your lab section time.

 Our labs are designed as work-books in the style of a self-guided tutorial.
 We ask you to read and work through the given example problems, and to hand in the code of your completed lab at the end of each week, together with your homework.